 - 27.1 To appoint a representative to vote on your behalf by proxy, you must let the Association have a properly completed document in the form shown in Appendix 1.
 Your representative does not need to be a Member.
-The document must reach the Association at least five days before the meeting at which you want to be represented. - 27.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 27.3 The maximum number of proxy votes that may be cast by any one person is 10. - To reverse your appointment of a representative, you must let the Association have a properly completed document in the form shown in Appendix 2.
+The document must reach the Association at least five days before the meeting at which you want to be represented.
+The Chairperson shall not be entitled to act as a representative for any other Member. - 27.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 27.3 The maximum number of proxy votes that may be cast by any one person is 10. - 27.4 To reverse your appointment of a representative, you must let the Association have a properly completed document in the form shown in Appendix 2.
 The document must be presented to the Association before the meeting at which you no longer want to be represented convenes.
-Alternatively, if you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall. - 27.5 The Chairperson will report to the meeting the details of any documents seeking to appoint a representative received but which are not valid.
+Alternatively, if you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall.

+- 27.5 The Chairperson will report to the meeting the details of any documents seeking to appoint a representative received but which are not valid.
 If you represent an organisation, your authorisation or appointment as a representative requires to be in accordance with the terms of Rule 12.2. - 27.6 If there is to be an election of Committee Members at an Annual General Meeting, you can vote by post.
 Not less than 14 days before a meeting is held at which one or more Committee Members will be elected, you will receive a ballot paper for the election.
 You can vote in the election by returning the ballot paper to the Secretary at least 5 days before the day of the meeting, or by bringing your ballot paper along to the meeting.